 For more information on the Alexander Technique please go here

-Now giving privates in the central sunset area of San Francisco.
-Please contact me to set up a session.
+Now giving privates online via ZOOM.
+Please contact me to set up a session and find more ease in movement.

 2017 by Jennifer polyocan 415.279.2039